YinJC/uk-tex-faq/FAQ-grmaxwidth.md

----
-layout: page
-title: Limit the width of imported graphics
+# Limit the width of imported graphics
----

 Suppose you have graphics which may or may not be able to fit within the width of the page; if they will fit, you want to set them at their